-Cash and investments at June 30, 2018 consisted of \$152,607,935 held in the County Treasury investment pool.
+Cash and investments at June 30, 2020 consisted of \$112,973,028 held in the County Treasury investment pool.

 Credit Risk: In accordance with Education Code Section 41001, the Measure A Bond Fund maintains substantially all of its cash in the Alameda County Treasury.
 The County Treasurer of Alameda County acts as the Measure A General Obligation Bond Fiscal Agent.
 The County pools these funds with those of other districts in the County and invests the cash.
-These pooled funds are carried at fair value.
+The carrying value of the District's investment in the pool is reported in the financial statements at amounts based upon the District's pro-rata share of the fair value by the County Treasurer for the entire portfolio (in relation to the amortized cost of that portfolio).
+The balance available for withdrawal is based on the accounting records maintained by the County Treasurer, which is recorded on the amortized cost basis.
 Interest earned is deposited quarterly into participating funds.
 Any investment losses are proportionately shared by all funds in the pool.